 The U.S. Centers for Medicare and Medicaid Services began providing a glaucoma screening benefit to Latinos aged 50 years and older as a result of the high rate of glaucoma reported by LALES.

-LALES is now in its third phase of data collection (eight-year follow-up).
+LALES completed its third phase of data collection in 2014.